REVIEWED BY

 1. Invoking classes or calling functions (using the CALL keyword).

-2. Handling exceptions (using EXCEPTION, WHEN keywords).
+2. Handling exceptions (using EXCEPTION, 5WHEN keywords).

 extra pseudocode constructs

-Of course, based on the field you’re working in, you might add more constructs (keywords) to your pseudocode glossary as long as you never use these keywords as variable names and ensure they’re well known within your field or company.
+Of course, based on the field you’re working in, you might add more constructs (keywords) to your pseudocode glossary as long as you never use these keywords as variable names and ensure they’re well-known within your field or company.

 How to Write Pseudocode

-When writing pseudocode, everyone has their own style of presenting since humans are reading it and not a computer; pseudocode’s rules are less rigorous than that of a programming language.
+When writing pseudocode, everyone has their own style of presenting since humans are reading it and not a computer; pseudocode’s rules are less rigorous than those of a programming language.
 However, there are some simple rules that help make pseudocode more universally understood.

 How to Write Pseudocode